 2. Shrooms

 On the street, shrooms go through a drying process and are sold in bags.
-You can also eat them or drink them in a tea.
+You can also eat them or drink them in tea.
 The way they affect you depends on many factors, including your current mindset.
 If you are sad or anxious when you take them, your experience may be negative and scary.
 If you are happy, you may see rainbows and butterflies.

 3. PCP